sokolj1/minimal-mistakes/_posts/2020-02-15-Super-Bowl-Tableau-Dashboard.md

 <!-- https://public.tableau.com/views/SuperBowlWinProbabilities/SuperBowl44-53?:embed=y&:display_count=yes&publish=yes -->

-The Dashboard was updated on 2/15/2020 with the addition of Super Bowl 54 data.
+The Dashboard was updated on 2/28/2020 with the addition of Super Bowl 55, and Super Bowl 34 - 43 data.
 The original post revolved around the Philadelphia Eagles winning Super Bowl 52.
 {: .notice--info}

 ## Introduction